J-Froeh/Twitter_Religion-Resilience/README.md

 This repository features code from the research project "Digital Religious Communication and the Facilitation of Resilient Faith: A Study of the Twitter Activity of Ecumenical and Social Justice-Oriented Groups during the COVID-19 Pandemic" to replicate the results or adapt to your own study.
 The study was kindly supported by the [VolkswagenStiftung](https://www.volkswagenstiftung.de/de) (Volkswagen Foundation) and part of the project "The role of transcultural semantics and symbols for resilience during the Corona pandemic – a hermeneutic approach to historical and intercultural expressions of severe crisis".

 ## Data availablity
 The data used for the study cannot be shared publicly according to [Twitter's Developer Policy](https://developer.twitter.com/en/developer-terms/policy) as well as according to the GDPR since it might contain sensitive data.
-Therefore, the datasets can only be requested directly from the study's authors and will be distributed in form of Twitter-ID's.
+Therefore, the code provided here allows replicating the exact dataset used for the study regarding all official accounts.
+Additionally, both datasets (including the randomized one) can be requested directly from the study's authors and will be distributed in the form of Tweet-ID's.

 ## This project consists of...
 The project provides code according to the study mentioned above.
 This includes